Samkingworld/Samkingworld/README.md

 - 👋 Hi, I’m @Samkingworld (Ogoh Samuel)
 - 👀 I’m interested in building enterprise applications both Web and mobile
-- 🌱 I’m currently using working with python, flask, data science, kotlin
+- 🌱 I’m currently using working with Java, Springboot, python, flask, data science, kotlin
 - 💞️ I’m looking to collaborate on projects that is geared towards solving business challenges
-- 📫 How to reach me: LinkedIn-Samkingworld
+- 📫 How to reach me: LinkedIn- https://www.linkedin.com/in/samuel-ogoh

 <!---
 Samkingworld/Samkingworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.